JoshuaAndrews-1882/project-3/README.md

 1. Title is yellow as it is a near color to the Guild Wars original title.
 2. General text is white as it looks clean and easy to read against a black background.
+3. Player score is in green.
+4. Enemy score is in red.

 ### Features